space-wizards/website-content/content/post/19_10_22_progress-report-19.md

 {{< imgw "/images/post/pr_19/research" >}}

-As always, the interface could use some work, and some of the exact mechanics could use some though.
+As always, the interface could use some work, and some of the exact mechanics could use some thought.

 But hey, progress is being made.